SchwarzIT/meet-it-alexa/README.md

 npm install --save-dev alexa-conversation
 ````

 Now create a directory named test in your project-root. inside this folder create a file test_index.js and open it.
+(This is already done in branch: 2-Hello-World-BDD)

 ````
+const conversation = require('alexa-conversation');
+const app = require('../index.js'); // your Alexa skill's main file. `app.handle` needs to exist

+const opts = { // those will be used to generate the requests to your skill
+    name: 'Test Conversation',
+    app: app,
+    appId: 'amzn1.ask.skill.cee01027-f4c9-4b94-891f-fc314a47c3bf',
+    fixSpaces: true,
+    locale: 'de',
+    region: 'eu-west-1'
+    // Other optional parameters.
+See readme.md
+};

+// initialize the conversation conversation(opts)
+    .userSays('LaunchRequest')
+        .plainResponse.shouldEqual('Hello World!')
+    .userSays('HelloWorldIntent')
+        .plainResponse.shouldEqual('Hello World!')
+    .end();
 ````

+## Step 3: A more complex Skill

 ## Commandline Settings